 Monitoring of coral settlement during early years of the MMP (Davidson et al. 2019) indicated sporadic but generally low supply of larvae to reefs in the Burdekin region and a severe reduction in settlement at Pelican Island in the Keppel region following local loss of corals.
-These results suggest connectivity broodstock may also play an important role in early recovery of reefs.
+These results suggest connectivity to broodstock may also play an important role in early recovery of reefs.
 Preliminary hydrodynamic modelling (Luick et al. 2007, Connie 2.03) and differences in population genetics of corals (Mackenzie et al. 2004) in the Burdekin Region both indicate limited connectivity between Halifax Bay and reefs further offshore.
+Perhaps the most compelling evidence for low larval supply to some inshore reefs has been observed at Snapper Island South.
+At the 2 m depths at Snapper South macroalgae cover is low but juvenile densities are also typically low, a situation punctuated by a single pulse of recruitment observed in 2008 that demonstrates the suitability of the substrate to coral recruitment should larvae be available.

-3 Connie 2.0, CSIRO Connectivity Interface, CSIRO connie2
+&lt;sup>3 Connie 2.0, CSIRO Connectivity Interface, CSIRO connie2